corinalogan/grackles/EasyToReadFiles/g_inhibition.md

 8. Break (random effect: 1=the bird experienced at least one day off over the course of the experiment, 0=the bird experienced no days off)

+9. Experimenter (random effect: when there is more than one experimenter within a test, experimenter will be added as a random effect to account for potential differences between experimenters in conducting the tests)

 ##### *P1: go no-go*

 Model 2a: number of trials to reach criterion